-Participants will be randomly allocated to one of the two conditions: the desktop version of the VMT (D-VMT) or the immersive virtual reality version of the VMT (iVR-VMT).
-Specifically, we will use a stratified permutation block randomization with two strata for sex to ensure an equal number of males and females in each group..
+Participants will be randomly allocated to start with one of two conditions: the desktop version of the VMT (D-VMT) or the immersive virtual reality version of the VMT (iVR-VMT).
+Specifically, we will use a stratified permutation block randomization with two strata for sex to ensure an equal number of males and females in each group.